rchavarria/training-elixir/notes/chapter-14-nodes-distributed-elixir.markdown

 To send a message to a different node you must specify a pid (or a registered name, that is much easier to know) and the node name

+If we have a `IO.puts` statement in a module, and it receives a message: where does the message output? into the process that calls or into the process that is called?
+It's shown in the process that calls, because the input and the output buffers are processes themselves, and `IO.puts` sends messages to those processes, it sends messages to the process making the call, so it doesn't necessarily appear where the code is running.

 ## A Bigger Example—a Chain of Nodes

 We're gonna build a chain of several nodes, so each node will add it's name to a list and then pass this list to the next node.
 The message will turn several times: